 4. Handle Objections Early

-Whether you’re an objection handler or hater, prospect’s objections won’t just disappear because you ignore them!
+Whether you’re an objection handler or hater, the prospect’s objections won’t just disappear because you ignore them!
 You need to address them immediately if you want to progress your prospect through the sales cycle – otherwise, they may grow stronger as you try to push the sale on them.

 5. Personalize Each Experience